Adria-F/Tesseract-Engine/README.md

 * CTRL + Movement to reducethe movement speed.
 * N to recalculate QuadTree
 * M to erase QuadTree
+* Q to hide gizmo
+* W to show translation gizmo
+* E to show rotation gizmo
+* R to show scale gizmo

 ## Extra instructions